3 steps to optimizing federal grant management

-- A public hospital conducting testing at an off-site location
+- A public hospital conducting testing or administering vaccines at an off-site location

 - A school district or state college shutting down all campus activity and suddenly implementing distance learning

-Each of these entities will expect to receive a significant amount of federal funding, some of which is new funding that did not exist before now, and may be subject to The Stafford Act and other federal regulations for the use of federal grant monies.
-State and local government entities face significant challenges in prioritizing public health and safety while balancing prudent, careful and well-documented procedures in order to facilitate and maximize eligible costs for reimbursement.
-But this is also an opportunity to centralize how organizations manage their grant funding and to evaluate controls and procedures around procurement, contracting and documentation of expenditures funded by grants.
+State and local government entities face significant challenges in prioritizing public health and safety while balancing prudent, diligent and well-documented procedures in order to facilitate and maximize eligible costs for reimbursement.
+But this is also an opportunity to centralize how organizations manage their grant funding and to evaluate controls and procedures around procurement, contracting and documenting expenditures funded by grants.

-The code of federal regulations includes specific rules for how to administer the use of federal funding.
-Specifically, Title 2, Subtitle A, Chapter II, Part 200 “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards”— – 2 CFR § 200— – allows for a standardized methodology by which federal agencies gather data and distribute funds in order to carry out their respective statutory responsibilities, even during a global pandemic or other emergency event.
+The code of federal regulations (CFR) includes specific rules for how to administer the use of federal funding.
+Specifically, Title 2, Subtitle A, Chapter II, Part 200 “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards”—2 CFR section 200—allows for a standardized methodology by which federal agencies gather data and distribute funds in order to carry out their respective statutory responsibilities, even during a global pandemic or other emergency event.
 Adding to the complexities, funding agencies will have their own guidance layer, eligibility criteria and other compliance requirements to consider.

 Here are three important steps for eligible entities, including state and local governments, to take as they submit applications, request federal reimbursement requests, and submit required spending reports for funding in compliance with federal requirements.

 1. Understand the procurement requirements

 Generally, and most commonly during an emergency event, the easiest control measures to consider related to these issues include (but are not limited to) the following:

 - Ensuring that a documented contract is approved and executed.
-A purchase order or vendor invoice is not enough, primarily because the required scope, timing, approved costs, and terms and conditions are not properly documented or complete on POs or invoices.
+A purchase order or vendor invoice is not enough, primarily because the required scope, timing, approved costs, and terms and conditions are not properly documented or complete.

-- Updating contract templates to include the required federal provisions, and marking them as “not applicable” as needed.
+- Updating contract templates to include the required federal provisions, and marked as “not applicable” as needed.
 This could be included in the primary agreement or as an exhibit to the standard agreement.

 - As soon as practical after the emergency event, issuing a competitive solicitation for the services under a continuing agreement, to be used as needed until closure for the current event, as well as to reduce the need for future disaster emergency procurement.